 Though I’m stepping into this internet world, I’m holding fast to an older-school hope for my writing, where I send these words out with the hope that they find a home in your world.
 Most of my moments are filled and flowing over with the joy and responsibilities of sharing life and love of our community with my husband, Marc, and our four kids: Robyn, Eliot, Charlize, and Atticus.

-Leah (McDonald) Perrault is the Director of Mission at St. Paul’s Hospital, as of September of 2018.
+Leah (McDonald) Perrault is the Executive Director of Southwest Homes in Swift Current.
+She left Saskatoon in the spring of 2021where she served as the Director of Mission at St. Paul’s Hospital, since of September of 2018.
 She served as Executive Lead of Corporate Initiatives with Emmanual Care (the Catholic Health Ministry of Saskatchewan) from 2015 to 2018.
 Between 2007 and 2015, Leah served as the Director of Pastoral Services for the Roman Catholic Diocese of Saskatoon.
 When she’s not busy with her day job, she speaks, consults and writes on the side.
 Her words find a home at retreats, schools, conferences, book clubs, board meetings, church groups, articles, books and ~ hopefully ~ in the hearts of those who hear and read them.

 Leah grew up on a farm outside of Elrose, Saskatchewan.
 She is the first of four children, a twin, with all the typical “leadership skills” of an oldest child.
 She was blessed to have supportive, loving and imperfect parents who are now teaching us how to be grandparents.